Benchmark Static API Call Datasets for Malware Family Classification: Methodology

-\begin{enumerate} \item In each ZIP file obtained from VirusSamples and VirusShare, malware samples are represented with their MD5 hashcodes.
-MD5 hashcodes allow searching and analyzing these files without uploading.
-For every sample in the ZIP files, the hashcodes are written into a text file with groups of 500.
-Moreover, every group is numbered from 0 to n.
+\begin{enumerate}[label=(\roman*)] \item In each ZIP file obtained from VirusShare and VirusSample, malware samples are represented with their MD5 hashcodes.
+The MD5 hashcodes of the malware samples are written to a text file in groups of 500 as the public API key of VirusTotal is limited to 500 requests per day.

-\item Hashcodes in text files are sent to VirusTotal system for determining their malware family.
-Then the analysis results are written to a file.
-If any of the hashcode files does not exist in the VirusTotal system, the response can be empty.

-\item VirusTotal returns approximately 70 malware detection application results.
-These 70 application results are checked; the most frequently repeating name gives the malware family.
-It can be spyware, trojan, virus, ransomware, etc. The hashcodes are grouped by their malware family.

-\item After grouping the malware hashes, the next step is to extract the malwares from the ZIP file.
-According to their malware family output from the VirusTotal query, it generates malware family folders, and each of them contains live malware with password protection “infected”.
-To extract the API calls from the grouped malwares, the Python module PEfile is used.
+\item Malware families are found by processing MD5 hashcodes in the VirusTotal system.
+VirusTotal analyzes these MD5 hashcodes to detect malware families using over 70 antivirus scanners.
+The result of each antivirus scanner is checked, and the most frequently repeated family is marked as the malware family (Figure \ref{maininf}).
+The response of an antivirus scanner might be "undefined".

+\item After identifying which family the malware belongs to via MD5 hashcodes, the malware's API calls are extracted using the Python module PEfile.

-\item Datasets with three sections; the hashcodes of malware files, API calls from PEFile library in Python, and the malware type from the VirusTotal API, are built-in CSV format.
+\item Datasets with three sections; the MD5 hashcodes of malware samples, API calls from PEFile module in Python, and the malware family from VirusTotal, are gathered in CSV format.

 \end{enumerate}